 Feeling inspired by Feynman?
 Get inspired by his thoughts on teaching:

-- On teaching – excerpt form an interview
+- On teaching – Excerpt from an interview

 - The Great Explainer: The Story of Richard Feynman – all in one book